Tennessee State Route 153: Route description

 SR 153 begins in Chattanooga as a six-lane freeway at a stack interchange with I-75 in Chattanooga, just north of its interchange with I-24.
 SR 153 then goes west to have a diamond interchange with US 11/US 64/SR 2 (Lee Highway) before turning northwest.
-It then has a diamond interchange with Sheperd Road and then another with Shallowford Road a short distance later, which both provide access to Chattanooga Metropolitan Airport.
+It then has a diamond interchange with Sheperd Road and then another with Shallowford Road a short distance later, both of which provide access to Chattanooga Metropolitan Airport.
 It continues northwest to a diamond interchange with Jersey Pike, then a partial cloverleaf interchange with SR 317 (Bonny Oaks Drive) a half mile later.
-It then has another partial cloverleaf with SR 17/SR 58, with SR 58 becoming concurrent with SR 153.
-They then have a partial cloverleaf with SR 319 (Amnicola Highway), the route narrows to four lanes and SR 58 separates and turns west.
+It then has another partial cloverleaf with SR 17/SR 58.
+It then has a partial cloverleaf with SR 319 (Amnicola Highway), and the route narrows to four lanes.
 SR 153 then crosses the Tennessee River/Chickamauga Dam on the Wilkes T. Thrasher Bridge on top of the dam.
-SR 153 then widens to a six-lane divided highway once again and becomes an at-grade arterial route and enters Hixson.
-It then has a partial diamond interchange with SR 319 (Dupont Parkway) once again, this time becoming concurrent with it.
-They then pass and provide access to Northgate Mall, Chattanooga's second and oldest continuously-operating mall.
-SR 319 (Hixson Pike) then separates once again at a partial cloverleaf interchange, and SR 153 continues northwest through a major retail district.
-SR 153 then turns north and leaves Hixson and ends at US 27/SR 29 at a partial cloverleaf interchange, with the road continuing as Dayton Pike into Soddy Daisy.
+SR 153 then widens to a six-lane divided highway, once again becomes an at-grade arterial route, and enters Hixson.
+It then has a partial diamond interchange with SR 319 (Dupont Parkway) again, this time becoming concurrent.
+They then pass and provide access to Northgate Mall, Chattanooga's second and oldest continuously operating mall.
+SR 319 (Hixson Pike) then separates once again at a partial cloverleaf interchange, and SR 153 continues northwest through a central retail district.
+SR 153 then turns north, leaves Hixson, and ends at US 27/SR 29 at a partial cloverleaf interchange, with the road continuing as Dayton Pike into Soddy Daisy.